xbeat/Machine-Learning/README.md

 The Power of QuantLib in Python

 QuantLib is a comprehensive quantitative finance library providing tools for derivatives pricing, fixed income analysis, and risk management.
 Its Python wrapper, QuantLib-Python, enables sophisticated financial modeling with object-oriented design patterns and industry-standard algorithms.

+## Visualizing Dense Data with Hexbin Plots

+Introduction to Hexbin Plots

+Hexbin plots offer superior visualization for dense scatter plots by aggregating data points into hexagonal bins.
+The color intensity of each hexagon represents the density of points within that region, providing clearer insights into data distribution patterns compared to traditional scatter plots.

 ## 10 Underrated Python Packages for Data Science